-Requirements Description Evidence For each installation, you must collect and maintain the following: VEEC assignment form completed and signed by the installer and energy consumer.
+Requirements Description IHD units requiring modification to any electrical circuit or meter box as part of its installation.
+Eligible environments and installation limits Residential premises - maximum of one product.
+Evidence VEEC assignment form completed and signed by the installer and energy consumer.
 Invoice/ proof of purchase listing all products and models installed.
 Certificate of Electrical Safety if clamp-on type IHD units or IHD units requiring modification to any electrical circuit or meter box are involved.
-Geotagged photographs, clearly showing: the serial number of the installed unit the consumer's energy bill showing the consumer's tariff rates the screen of the installed unit or consumer's IT device displaying the tariff rates which matches the tariff rates on the consumer's energy bill a screenshot displaying successful pairing between the app and the installed unit with serial number (for app-based IHD units).
+Geotagged photographs, clearly showing: the serial number of the installed unit the installed unit, showing both the meter serial number and the entire meter box with IHD unit installed the consumer's energy bill showing the consumer's tariff rates the screen of the installed unit or consumer's IT device displaying the tariff rates which matches the tariff rates on the consumer's energy bill the screen of the consumer's IT device displaying successful pairing between the app and the installed unit with IHD serial number (for app-based IHD units).
+See appendix B for examples of photo evidence that meet the requirements for this activity.

-Requirements for residential/non-residential appliances activities
+3. Requirements for residential/non-residential appliances activities

-3.1.
-Activity 22: High efficiency refrigerator and freezer
+3.1 Activity 22: High efficiency refrigerator and freezer

-Requirements Description Activity Purchasing a product which meets one of the product criteria below.
+Requirements Description Activity Installing a product which meets one of the product criteria below.
 Product criteria (22A - Single door refrigerator) A single door refrigerator that: is a group 1 refrigerator as defined by Greenhouse and Energy Minimum Standards (Household Refrigerating Appliances) Determination 2012 (Cth) has a total storage volume of not less than 100 litres and not more than 700 litres (as defined by AS/NZS 4474.1:2007) has a star rating index of 2.5, determined in accordance with AS/NZS 4474.2 is listed on the GEMS Register at the time of purchase is listed on our Register or Products by the time VEECs are created.
 Product criteria (22B - Two door refrigerator) A two door refrigerator that: is a Group 4, 5B, 5S or 5T refrigerator as defined by Greenhouse and Energy Minimum Standards (Household Refrigerating Appliances) Determination 2012 (Cth) has a total storage volume of not less than 100 litres and not more than 700 litres (as defined by AS/NZS 4474.1:2007) has a star rating index of 3.5, determined in accordance with AS/NZS 4474.2 is listed on the GEMS Register at the time of purchase is listed on our Register or Products by the time VEECs are created.
 Product criteria (22C - Chest freezer) A chest freezer that: is a group 6C product as defined by Greenhouse and Energy Minimum Standards (Household Refrigerating Appliances) Determination 2012 (Cth) has a total storage volume of not less than 100 litres and not more than 700 litres (as defined by AS/NZS 4474.1:2007) has a star rating index of 3.5, determined in accordance with AS/NZS 4474.2 is listed on the GEMS Register at the time of purchase is listed on our Register or Products by the time VEECs are created.